sap-tutorials/btp-foundation/tutorials/cp-kyma-download-cli/cp-kyma-download-cli.md

 ### Download and install kubectl oidc-login

-The use of the kubectl command line tool requires an authenticated user to perform any tasks on Kyma runtime.
-Kyma runtime is configured to use OpenID Connect (OIDC) authentication and requires the installation of the plugin kubectl oidc-login to perform the authentication.
+The use of the kubectl command line tool requires an authenticated user to perform any tasks on SAP BTP, Kyma runtime.
+SAP BTP, Kyma runtime is configured to use OpenID Connect (OIDC) authentication and requires the installation of the plugin kubectl oidc-login to perform the authentication.

 1. To install [kubectl oidc-login](https://github.com/int128/kubelogin), follow the instructions detailed in the project repository.
 Use the relevant commands for macOS, Linux, or Windows users.